 Trees, shrubs and other vegetation should be removed prior to stripping of surficial organic-rich soil and fill.
 Based on observations from the site investigation program, it is anticipated that the stripping depth will be 6 to 18 inches.
-Deeper excavations will be necessary below large trees and in any areas underlain by undocumented fill.
+Deeper excavations will be necessary in areas of existing foundation systems (where present) and in any areas underlain by undocumented fill.